devadvance/devadvance.github.io/_posts/2021-02-27-create-animated-gif-and-webp-from-videos-using-ffmpeg.md

 	* Windows: [https://video.stackexchange.com/a/20496](https://video.stackexchange.com/a/20496){:target="_blank"}{:rel="noopener"}
 	* Linux: Use your preferred package manager (e.g., `sudo apt install ffmpeg` on Ubuntu)

+### Are you on a computer where FFmpeg is not available?

+If you have Chrome, you can try using my web app tool instead: [https://video2webp.mattj.io](https://video2webp.mattj.io){:target="_blank"}.
+This tool will convert videos to animated WebP without the video leaving your computer.
+Note: please be patient as the tool takes time to process.

 ## What is FFmpeg?

 [From Wikipedia](https://en.wikipedia.org/wiki/FFmpeg){:target="_blank"}{:rel="noopener"}: